iBLiSSIN/survivcustomsounds-extensions/README.md

 ## Installation
 How to install:

-1. Download the code as a zip file then extract it
+1. Download the code as a zip file then extract it (file `survivcustomsounds-master.zip`
 3. Open `chrome://extensions/`
 4. Click `Load unpacked extension`
 5. Select the directory where the files are placed then `ok`/`choose`